What is the Australian Immunisation Register?

 - the AIR can inform public health management and research of vaccine-preventable diseases.

 Recognised vaccination providers should report to the AIR all vaccinations they give to their patients in Australia.
 They should also record those given overseas if they have appropriate documentation.

-If your practice software does not automatically report vaccinations to the AIR, then you will need to report these vaccinations directly using the AIR website.
+If your practice software does not automatically report vaccinations to the AIR, you will need to report these vaccinations directly using the AIR website.

 Vaccination provider information payments

-Certain vaccination providers get an information payment for:
+Eligible vaccination providers get an information payment for:

 The information payments are:

 - up to $6 per completed immunisation schedule for children under 7 years old